Farewell, Fellas: 10 Classic Moments From Clarkson, Hammond, & May

 Garry Lu

-As the final episode of Amazon Prime Video‘s The Grand Tour hits streaming queues later this year, Jeremy Clarkson, Richard Hammond, and James May have officially dissolved their jointly-owned production company: W. Chump & Sons — ending a partnership that began with BBC’s Top Gear in 2002.
+Before the final episode of Amazon Prime Video‘s The Grand Tour even had a chance to grace our streaming queues, Jeremy Clarkson, Richard Hammond, and James May officially dissolved their jointly-owned production company: W. Chump & Sons — ending a partnership that began with BBC’s Top Gear in 2002.

 “It’s immensely physical when you’re unfit and fat and old, which I am,” Clarkson noted of the trio’s televised contributions during an interview with The Times.